-Living in a constant battle of fibromyalgia symptoms or dealing with high-stress levels and living in isolation, it can feel comforting to turn to late-night television, midnight snacking, and endless scrolling social media applications when you can't sleep.
-But, unfortunately, these coping skills can lead to you being more tired and overwhelmed than ever.
+Living in a constant battle with fibromyalgia symptoms or dealing with high-stress levels and living in isolation, it can feel comforting to turn to late-night television, midnight snacking, and endless scrolling of social media applications when you can't sleep.
+But unfortunately, these coping skills can lead to you being more tired than ever.

-I've found that it takes mixing things up, experimenting with my lifestyle, adjusting my evening routine, and adding positive habits to discover how to get better rest.
+Often it takes experimenting with one's evening routine, adjusting your lifestyle, and adding positive habits to discover how to get better rest.

 Here are some tips for better sleep when dealing with fibromyalgia:

-Try not to change your patterns just because it's the weekend and sleeping late.
-If you need to sleep in, then you're not getting enough sleep daily.
+Try not to change your patterns because it's the weekend and you are wanting to sleep late.
+Generally, if you need to sleep in, you're not getting enough sleep daily.

 Your bedroom should only be for sleeping.
-Do not work or watch TV in there.
+Don't work or watch TV there.
 Keep digital and electronic devices out of the room.
-By only sleeping in your bedroom, your brain will associate it with sleeping and not other activities.
+Your brain will associate it with sleeping and not other activities by only sleeping in your bedroom.

 Do you prefer a soft, comfortable bed?
 Remember to ensure that it provides enough support for your body.
 A comfortable bed and pillow are prerequisites for good sleep.

 Try not to use mobile devices such as your phone and laptop at least 2 hours before bedtime.
-The screens on these devices emit a blue light that confuses your body and makes it think it's daytime.
-If you need to work late, try using a screen or glasses that reduce the intensity of the light emitted by these devices.
+The device's screens emit a blue light that confuses your body and makes it think it's daytime.
+If you need to work late, try using a screen or blue-light-blocking glasses that reduce the intensity of the light given off by these devices.